Let us first understand – What is Emotional Intelligence (EQ)?

 So now we probably know why people who are academically brilliant could yet be unsuccessful at work or socially inept or fail at building good relationships.
 Even employers have now realised that skills like math, verbal, and logical reasoning are not enough to predict the ability of the employees.

-So how we can improve our emotional intelligence?
+So how we can improve our emotional intelligence or emotional IQ?

 To reflect the same on your profile is an even more challenging job, because it is always hard to express abstract qualities and hence qualitative information in minimal words.
 To do the same, once you’ve mastered the above 4 tips, you must get on to the task of doing a SWOT analysis on yourself, note down your strengths, weaknesses, opportunities & threats and then include strengths and opportunities in your profile!
 This way, you’d find yourself in a better position to have your EQ become complementary to your overall candidature and get you a step closer to your dream job!